abhinav-tavildar/abhinav-tavildar/README.md

 <!--
 **abhinav-tavildar/abhinav-tavildar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+## Fun facts about me
+I go to Northeastern University
+Im from CT
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...